 Getting a tuk tuk depends on where you’re staying.
 For the most part, you can just flag one down or walk toward one that looks like it doesn’t have a passenger, just like a cab stand.

-How to rent a tuk tuk in Sri Lanka and drive it on your own
+For the brave, you can rent a tuk tuk and drive it on your own!

 In order to drive a tuk tuk in Sri Lanka, you need a local driving license.
 Most rental companies I’ve come across can get one for you with a copy of your international driver’s license, as long as that license covers 3-wheeled vehicles.